Getting started with Cluster API

 You are now all set to deploy the AWS CAPI infrastructure provider.

-To initialise the management cluster with the latest released version of the providers and the infrastructure of your choice:
+To initialize the management cluster with the latest released version of the providers and the infrastructure of your choice:

 Once the bootstrap and control-plane controllers are up and running, you can apply the cluster manifests with the specifications of the cluster you want to provision.